|

 In our example above, we found an unused twisted pair (brown).

-We now need to find the end of that twisted pair in the demarc
+We now need to find the end of that ONE twisted pair in the demarc

 box.
 Use a tone generator to find the pair.